-PSA membership brings a number of benefits including a monthly magazine, online photo galleries, image evaluation, study groups, and courses, competitions, an annual conference, recognition, and discounts on photography related products and services.
-The Journal has a variety of articles each month including "how tos", travel info, digital tips, recognition of photographic achievement, and much more.
+PSA membership brings a number of benefits, including a monthly magazine, online photo galleries, image evaluation, study groups and courses, competitions, an annual conference, recognition, and discounts on photography-related products and services.
+The Journal has a variety of articles each month including "how tos," travel info, digital tips, recognition of photographic achievement, and much more.
 The club's copy of the monthly Journal is available through the Treasurer.

-Individual membership provides some unique free opportunities for an online Individualized Photography Course.
-Advanced Photography Course, and Image Analysis Course, as well as online Study Groups for digital images and via mail for prints, just to mention a few.
-These offerings can be very beneficial in expanding your skills and learning how to evaluate your own as well as other peoples work.
-There are also many special opportunities, such as the portrait competitions for individuals or the creative competitions, for individuals that are available to PSA members for no charge.
-Annual memberships are currently \$45.
+Individual membership provides some unique free opportunities for an online Individualized Photography Course, Advanced Photography Course, and Image Analysis Course, as well as online Study Groups for digital images and via mail for prints, just to mention a few.
+These offerings can be very beneficial in expanding your skills and learning how to evaluate your own, as well as other people's, work.
+There are also many special opportunities, such as the portrait competitions or the creative competitions, that are available to PSA members at no charge.
+Annual membership rates can be found here.

-One more great feature of PSA is the annual Conference that is held in a different location each year.
-Like the annual NECCC Conference in Amherst, the PSA Conference is a wonderful way to make new friends and to meet old friends from all around the country and to share and learn more about photography.
+One more great feature of PSA is the annual conference that is held in a different location each year.
+Like the annual NECCC Conference in Amherst, the PSA Conference is a wonderful way to make new friends, meet up with old friends from around the country, and share and learn more about photography.
 There will be many opportunities for photography as well as an impressive list of presenters.

-Be sure to check out the PSA web site or see me if you want to learn more about how to become a member of PSA.
-If you do decide to join PSA, there is a special web site for new members that is intended to help them get answers to their questions and learn how to get the most out of their membership.
+Be sure to check out the PSA website or see our current PSA Rep, Rich Reynolds, if you want to learn more about how to become a PSA member.
+If you do decide to join PSA, there is a special website for new members that is intended to help provide answers and learn how to get the most out of membership.